NikiforovAll/nikiforovall.github.io/_posts/2024-06-18-polyglot-persistance-with-aspire.md

 app.Run();
 ```

-As result, we have `ElasticsearchClient` inject into the DI.
+As result, we have `ElasticsearchClient` injected into the DI.

 But how do we get data into Elasticsearch?
 Elasticsearch isn't typically used as a primary database.
 Instead, it's used as a secondary database that's optimized for read operations, especially search.
 So, we take our data from our primary database (MongoDb), break it down into smaller, simpler pieces, and then feed it into Elasticsearch.
 This makes it easier for Elasticsearch to search through the data quickly and efficiently.